 There are also a number of people of African

 ancestry (7.6%), and residents who report English roots

 (5.1%), and some of the residents are also of Asian

 ancestry (4.5%), along with some French ancestry residents

 The languages spoken by people in this neighborhood are diverse.
 These are

 tabulated as the languages people preferentially speak when they are

 at home with their families.

 The most common language spoken in the W 10 Mile Rd / Inkster Rd

-neighborhood is English, spoken by 88.1% of households.
-Other important languages spoken here include Spanish and Arabic.
+neighborhood is English, spoken by 89.2% of households.
+Other important languages spoken here include Arabic, South Asian languages and Korean.